isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/visio-online-service-description/visio-online.md

 ## <a name="undo-and-redo"></a>Undo and redo
 <a name="BM_21"> </a>

-Las características de desHacer y reHacer no están disponibles en Visio online.
+Las características de deshacer y rehacer no están disponibles en Visio online.

 ## <a name="view-and-add-comments"></a>View and add comments
 <a name="BM_22"> </a>